ODP for Rookies (FAQ's)

 Can we get a list of players who are in the pool?

-The list of players who have been invited to join the pool will be put on the web page on the first week of November unless otherwise noted in your TIO Registration receipt.
+The list of players who have been invited to join the pool will be posted on the web page after tryouts.
+The list will change throughout the cycle as players can be added to the pool at any time.

 What are ODP pool training sessions?

 Selected players are placed in age group pools and participate in ODP pool training sessions.
 These training sessions are competitive environments where players may be challenged beyond their comfort zones.
 The pool participants are then pared down into teams.
-The teams travel to various events, including ODP Regional Camp where they can be selected to Regional pools and teams.
+The teams travel to various events, including the ODP Regional Championships where they can be identified and invited to join a Region IV team or pool.

 What is Regional Championships?